modernweb-dev/rocket/site/pages/10--docs/20--basics/80--hydration.rocket.md

 ## Server Loading

-Server Loading has almost zero impact on the client side page performance and is therefore fastest possible solution available.
+Server Loading has almost zero impact on the client side page performance and is therefore the fastest possible solution available.

-Loading and rendering on the server is the default and for that reasons does not need to be specified.
+Loading and rendering on the server is the default and for that reason does not need to be specified.

 ```html
 <blog-header></blog-header>